William Fellowes, 2nd Baron de Ramsey

+Career

+Parliament

 He succeeded his father as Member of Parliament for Huntingdonshire in 1880, a seat he held until 1885 when the constituency was abolished, and then represented Ramsey until August 1887, when he inherited the barony on his father's death and entered the House of Lords.
 In 1890 de Ramsey was appointed a Lord-in-waiting (government whip in the House of Lords) in the Conservative administration of Lord Salisbury, a post he held until the Conservative defeat in the 1892 general election.

+A staunch constitutional Conservative, Lord de Ramsey vigorously opposed Lloyd George’s land taxes and frequently spoke against "the perils of Socialism."
+As president of the Huntingdonshire Conservative Association, he was influential within the local party, notably credited with energizing the 1924 Unionist campaign by emphasizing the importance of voter turnout, famously asserting, "an election is not won until the numbers go up."

+Estates and landholdings

+Following his father's death in 1887, Lord de Ramsey inherited an extensive estate spanning approximately 20,021 acres across Huntingdonshire, Norfolk, and Cambridgeshire, including 15,629 acres in Huntingdonshire centred on Ramsey Abbey, 4,083 acres in Norfolk centred on Haveringland Hall, and 309 acres in Cambridgeshire.
+He maintained a London residence at No. 2 Grosvenor Square from 1891 to 1895, subsequently moving to 3 Belgrave Square, the former London home of his father.

+He reportedly held a deep appreciation for the countryside, splitting his time primarily between Ramsey Abbey in Huntingdonshire and Haveringland Hall in Norfolk.
+The gardens of Ramsey Abbey were particularly notable, and Lord de Ramsey made them accessible for public enjoyment, even after becoming blind later in life.
+He was widely respected as a landlord by his contemporaries, known for his generosity and practical support, dedicating roughly 2,000 acres of his Ramsey Estate to smallholding agriculture and providing further land to the county council for the settlement of ex-servicemen.

+Lord de Ramsey was also recognised for his extensive public service with The Fenlands Statutory Drainage Authority, serving as a commissioner from 1878, and chairman of the Middle Level Commissioners from 1889 to 1919.
+During his tenure, significant improvements to drainage infrastructure were made, including the installation of new sluices, resulting in the reduction of the board’s capital debt from £575,000 to £190,000.
+In his later life, he was regarded as an expert on Fenlands Drainage and Agricultural Practices.

 Family

-Lord de Ramsey married Lady Rosamond Jane Frances Spencer-Churchill, daughter of John Churchill, 7th Duke of Marlborough, in 1877.
+Lord de Ramsey married The Lady Rosamond Jane Frances Spencer-Churchill, daughter of John Churchill, 7th Duke of Marlborough, in 1877.
 He thereby became the brother-in-law of Lord Randolph Churchill and the uncle (through marriage) of Winston Churchill.
-They had a London home in Grosvenor Square.

 Lady de Ramsey died in 1920.
 Lord de Ramsey survived her by five years and died in May 1925, aged 76.
 He was succeeded in the barony by his grandson Ailwyn, his son and heir apparent Captain the Hon.
 Coulson Churchill Fellowes having died on active service in the First World War.